Lauren Salzman skiing

 Private Work

-Focused, sustained work for lasting structural change.
+Focused, sustained work

 This is one-on-one work for people who want to understand and reorganize the patterns shaping their inner life.
 The aim is genuine reorganization, not symptom management or surface-level coping.